 Tulips are hardy bulbs, which means they need the cold to gather its energy and grow well in Spring.
 They need a chilling period of 14-16 weeks.
 This is also the main reason why you need to plant them in Fall, before the ground freezes.

-Did you forgot this or where your bulbs gifted to you, and are you wondering now if you can still plant your Tulip bulbs in the Spring?
+Did you forgot this or were your bulbs gifted to you, and are you wondering now if you can still plant your Tulip bulbs in the Spring?
 Firstable, it depends on how you overwintered your Tulip bulbs, check the condition of the bulbs.
 Are they dry, falling apart or mushy?

 Tulip bulbs can be planted in Spring as soon as the ground is not frozen and workable.
 But keep in mind that Tulips need the cold so they can use their energy to establish strong roots and grow in Spring.
 This is good news for Tulip lovers in the North, where it can be chilly in January, which is a great growing condition for Tulip bulbs.

 If you plant them in Spring and they don’t have this period of cold, they’ll not be that tall as they would be when planted before the first frost.
-There is a chance they even don’t bloom at all!
+There is a chance they don’t even bloom at all!

 When to plant Tulips in my state?

 Because every state has its own climate, it also has its own planting and growing conditions.
 So what goes well for the South, doesn’t goes up for the North and vice versa.
 The USDA divided the US in 13 hardiness zones whereby zone 1 is the coldest zone and zone 13 the most tropical.
-Don’t you know in which zone you live?
+Are you not sure in which zone you live?
 Just check the USDA hardiness zone map!
 Before you buy flower bulbs, you should check if this particular bulb will do well in your hardiness zone.